Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1beta4/readme.md

 });

 /*
-Creates a backup for a Cloud SQL instance.
-This API can be used only to create on-demand backups.
-*/
-await gapi.client.sql.backups.createBackup({parent: 'parent'});

-/*
-Deletes the backup.
-*/
-await gapi.client.sql.backups.deleteBackup({name: 'name'});

-/*
-Retrieves a resource containing information about a backup.
-*/
-await gapi.client.sql.backups.getBackup({name: 'name'});

-/*
-Lists all backups associated with the project.
-*/
-await gapi.client.sql.backups.listBackups({parent: 'parent'});

-/*
-Updates the retention period and the description of the backup.
-You can use this API to update final backups only.
-*/
-await gapi.client.sql.backups.updateBackup({name: 'name'});

-/*
 Generates a short-lived X509 certificate containing the provided public key and signed by a private key specific to the target instance.
 Users may use the certificate to authenticate as themselves when connecting to the database.
 */
 await gapi.client.sql.connect.generateEphemeral({